Current Class: None at this time, check back soon.

 Here are some pictures from the R.A.D. class that just ended on 3/2/2016

-Classes are from 6-9 pm in the Harrington Building gym on South Campus.
-Each class is four days long and attendance at all four dates are required to complete class.
+Classes are in the Harrington Building gym on South Campus.

 The Rape Aggression Defense System (RAD) is a program of realistic, self-defense tactics and techniques.
 The Rape Aggression Defense System is dedicated to teaching women defensive concepts and techniques against various types of assaults, by utilizing easy, effective and proven self-defense/martial arts tactics.
 Our system of realistic defense will provide a woman with the knowledge to make an educated decision about resistance.

 We operate on the premise that a spontaneous violent attack will stimulate a natural desire to resist, on the part of the victim.
-We educate women about "The Flight or Flight Syndrome", while showing them that enhancing their option of physical defense is not only prudent, but necessity if natural resistance is to be effective.
+We educate women about the "fight or flight syndrome," while showing them that enhancing their option of physical defense is not only prudent, but necessity if natural resistance is to be effective.
 Safety and survival in today's world requires a definite course of action.
 We provide effective options by teaching women to take an active role in their own self-defense and psychological well being.